-This chapter explains what Claude Code is, how it differs from other AI tools, and how the roles are split between you and it.
+This chapter explains what Claude Code is, how it differs from other AI tools, and how the roles split between you and it.
 Reading time: 5 minutes.

 The idea in one sentence

 Claude Code is an autonomous development agent that runs on your computer.
-You give it a direction, it writes all the code, creates the files, runs the checks, and fixes its own mistakes.
+You give it a direction, it writes the code, creates the files, runs the checks, and fixes its own mistakes.

 How is it different from ChatGPT or the Claude chat?